Updated: Oct 8

 Despite Trauma and Total and Permanent Disability (TPD) insurance cover being included in the discussions, Bronwyn decided that the IP cover would be sufficient to support herself and her children in the event of disability and death cover would provide some life-start support for her children, who were soon to begin in university.

-Fast forward to 2021, with children now fully independent and finished studies, Bronwyn was now focused on her own financial goals and remained exposed to the risk of being unable to work; and in that event would be unable to paying off her now larger mortgage; or be able to generate sufficient wealth to live a comfortable retirement.
+Fast forward to 2021, with children now fully independent and finished studies, Bronwyn was now focused on her own financial goals and remained exposed to the risk of being unable to work; and in that event would be unable to pay off her now larger mortgage; or be able to generate sufficient wealth to live a comfortable retirement.

 The subsequent discussions explored what risks Bronwyn faced in reaching her financial goals, and what each product could protect in each risk scenario.
 It was clear that a balance between reduction of premiums and mitigation of risk needed to be found.